XPLAYRIT/Deciduous/readme.md

 1. You can clone the GitHub repository: `https://github.com/emhr/Deciduous.git`
 2. Or download it directly as a ZIP file: `https://github.com/emhr/Deciduous/archive/master.zip`

-This will download the latest development version of Thematic.
+This will download the latest development version of Deciduous.

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/emhr/Deciduous/issues?state=open)!